Take The First Step Now

 The detox procedure can sometimes take place in the comfort of your own home.
 While home detox is feasible, it is best suited for mild addictions.
 It can be fatal to do it if your habit is chronic.
 Besides, the risks of relapse are high.

 Withdrawal symptoms associated with drug or alcohol detox may range from minor to life-threatening.
-The length and intensity of your substance abuse disorder (SUD) may influence the withdrawal symptoms you encounter.
-For example, seizures and delirium tremens (DTs) are more common among those who have suffered from years of excessive drinking.
+The length and intensity of your substance use disorder (SUD) may influence the withdrawal symptoms you encounter.
+For example, seizures and delirium tremens (DTs) happen more often in people who are experiencing symptoms of alcohol withdrawal.

 Depending on the substance you were using, withdrawal symptoms might differ.
 The following signs and symptoms often accompany withdrawal: